What’s Included in a Typical NDIS Group Day?

 We incorporate:

-Visual aids (like timetables, schedules, and social stories)
+Visual aids like timetables, schedules, and social stories

-Hands-on activities
+Hands-on and sensory activities

-Movement-based breaks
+Movement-based breaks throughout the day

-Gentle group discussions
+Gentle group discussions and reflection time

-Sensory-friendly adjustments
+Sensory-friendly adjustments made quietly as needed

 Comments